This feature is part of The Masterminds

 More than anything else, a football manager thinks about winning.
 It’s the source of their happiness, their confidence and, ultimately, keeps them in employment.
 No manager can quite match Pep Guardiola in this regard.
-There is nothing more important to the soon to be former Bayern Munich coach than winning a football match.
+There is nothing more important the current Manchester City boss than winning a football match.
 The thought never leaves his mind.

 Guardiola would often quiz Ronald Koeman about Ajax’s youth academy, their principles and their philosophy.
 He wasn’t arrogant and he didn’t overstep – he just wanted to learn.